POULTRY BAG208

 • Describe the brooding period for a typical fowl, on a specified property.

-• Explain how brooders are successfully fed, on a specific property visited by you.
+• Explain how brooders are successfully fed, on a specific property you visit.

 • Explain appropriate housing for broilers being provided at a poultry farm, as observed by you.